jaspreetcodes/imposter-word-ai-game/README.md

 ## 👤 Author

-Built as a portfolio project demonstrating modern React development practices, TypeScript proficiency, and UI/UX design skills.
+Built as a proof of concept and portfolio project demonstrating modern React development practices, TypeScript proficiency, UI/UX design skills and integration of AI.